Northeast Greenland – Scoresby Sund In Depth

 In a town where the sea ice blocks ships from visiting most part of the year, hunting and fishing are the only ways of survival.
 During our visit we get a unique opportunity to learn more about the living and surviving in this remote part of the world.

-In the morning we disembark in Constable Point for homebound flights.
+In the morning we disembark in Constable Point and fly back to Iceland.

 Please note: Our exact route will depend on ice, weather conditions and wildlife.
 The places mentionedare just examples of some of the many sites this region of Greenland has to offer.
 We always strive tomaximize your experience.
 Please remember that flexibility is the key to a successful expedition!